LiveRamp/reslang/docs/reference.md

 You can see above that we used the optional inline keyword.
 This expands all the structure attributes into the union directly.

-## Request actions
+## Actions

-We model synchronous or asynchronous actions as subresources of a request-resource.
+We model synchronous or asynchronous actions as subresources of a resource.
 You specify either "sync" or "async" in front of the specification.
 For instance, the Direct2Dist API models an asynchronous retry action as follows:

 ```